Gavin Sheets Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in MLB with a collective 10.5 strikeouts per nine innings.
+- The Twins pitching staff is No. 1 in MLB with a collective 10.7 strikeouts per nine innings.

-- The Twins' 2.63 team ERA ranks second across all MLB pitching staffs.
+- The Twins have the third-ranked team ERA among all MLB pitching staffs (2.64).

-- Twins pitchers combine to give up nine home runs (0.9 per game), the eighth-fewest in baseball.
+- The Twins allow the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- Lopez (1-0) gets the start for the Twins, his third of the season.
+- The Twins will look to Gray (1-0) in his third start of the season.

-- His most recent appearance came on Wednesday against the Miami Marlins, when the righty tossed seven innings, surrendering one earned run while giving up three hits.
+- In his most recent appearance on Friday, the right-hander tossed seven innings against the Houston Astros, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.